Our Labor Rates. See how other local shops compare

 are now done as estimated bids only,

-take considerably more labor and potentially more parts to repair or refurbish, the minium for starting the refurbishment is higher.
+take considerably more labor and potentially more parts to repair or refurbish, the minium for starting the refurbishment on these pinball machines is higher then the normal costs of other types of games.

 Additional work or unforeseen part orders will not be done until the game owner signs off on any costs over-runs or bid amendments.
 Pinball Refurbishment Levels Definition